This is written for folks curious about optimizing a Helium Hotspot placement.

 A hotspot on a suburban roof surrounded by a few million people and lots of data opportunities will provide far more useful coverage.

 Correct elevation is vital for maximum coverage.
 LoRa is more or less a line-of-sight radio technology.
-While the radio waves will go through a few things (one wall, or a window, or a leafy tree), for the most part you want to be able to have a direct line of sight to both your coverage area AND other hotspots.
+While the radio waves will go through a few things (a wall or two, a window, or a leafy tree), for the most part you want to be able to have a direct line of sight to both your coverage area AND other hotspots.

 The antenna shipped with any purchased hotspot is already pretty good.
 However, as many Heliites are both tinkerers and driven by earnings, many will “upgrade” their antenna in order to reach more hotspots.